 As such you can place it even in your patio or a patch of grass in your backyard.

 Moreover, this inflatable jacuzzi is also built from durable materials, particularly high-strength polyester fibers which do not stretch over time and assure protection.

 As such, you can expect it to be firm and not easily deflate when left unused on a hot summer day.

 Maintaining the quality of the Intex PureSpa's water is also a cinch thanks to its own chlorine dispenser.

 Protip: If you notice chlorine smell, add more chlorine (yes, you read that right)!

-A few test strips are also included in the hot tub package, so you can right away check the water quality after you have fully installed the hot tub.
+A few test strips are also included in the spa set, so you can right away check the water quality after you have fully installed the hot tub.

-Lastly, the inflatable Intex PureSpa is easy to set up and has an efficient inflation hose that helps the pump fully inflate the unit in as little as less than an hour.
+Lastly, the inflatable Intex PureSpa is easy to set up at home and has an efficient inflation hose that helps the air pump fully inflate the unit in as little as less than an hour.